Never bite off more than can chew

 Based on my recent experience, I had the opportunity to have more clients than I can handle.
 Well for some, like me, this is the kind of problem I would rather have than having no extra income at all.

 At first, I weighed each opportunity.
 And while each one was simple enough, each would take bits of my time and chew into my resting time.
 So much so, that I would start to work and feel like, you know, resting.
-Well one thing leads to another and resting then turns to procrastination that then leads to lack of time and eventually inefficiency.
+Well, one thing leads to another and resting then turns to procrastination that then leads to a lack of time and eventually inefficiency.

-- Not all clients think the same – In most cases, I have encountered, clients tend to be or appear to be great and heaven sent.
+- Not all clients think the same – In most cases, I have encountered, clients tend to be or appear to be great and heaven-sent.
 But wait till you make that one single and un-intended mistake like getting sick.
 That is when you will really get to know who or what your client is.
 You really have no choice but to make up otherwise you will get the wrong end of the stick.
 If the client is a foreigner, we must not let these things get out of hand.

 - Not all jobs were created for you – As freelancers, we will encounter job offers that we see as simple.
 And there will be items on your task lists that may seem so easy to accomplish.
-Just let it sink in and you would may encounter being overwhelmed in its simple complexity.
-While some work are actually “no-brainers” when you have had years of experience, some of these might actually bog you down and keep you off-track for some time.
+Just let it sink in and you would encounter being overwhelmed in its simple complexity.
+While some workers are actually “no-brainers” when you have had years of experience, some of these might actually bog you down and keep you off-track for some time.
 This is a situation nobody wants to be in.
 We would want work to be FIFO or First In, First Out.

 - Money is not worth the loss of something else – Having lots of sources of income is great.
 The only thing is, with all these opportunities and income possibilities, don’t you think you are missing something in life?
-Things like quality time with your loved one’s, or that nagging thing you’ve always wanted to do or your daily or weekly exercise?
+Things like quality time with your loved ones, or that nagging thing you’ve always wanted to do or your daily or weekly exercise?
 To truly be masters of our craft, we must learn to compromise and learn to separate personal items from work.
-Otherwise we would reach a certain point in time where we look back and enjoy our accomplishments only to realize that there is something missing and that there is no more time to make it up.
+Otherwise, we would reach a certain point in time where we look back and enjoy our accomplishments only to realize that there is something missing and that there is no more time to make it up.